swostikpati/start-hack-2023/README.md

 https://user-images.githubusercontent.com/73829218/227436161-1538f475-2c1b-4ddf-a31d-fff35e2b4659.mp4

 Taller buildings correspond to companies with a higher average value.

-Rising lights mean the company's EoD prices have increased compared to the previous day Dimming/lowering lights link to a decrease of the company's EoD prices.
+Rising lights mean the company's EoD prices have increased compared to the previous day.

+Dimming/lowering lights link to a decrease of the company's EoD prices.

 ## ✨ Team: Cutting Edge